 Here are just a few tips to help you to optimize your onboarding UX.
 Be sure to carry out tests and to track the impact that these have on your conversion rates and to adjust accordingly.

-- Make it uniform: Uniformity is key.
+1 – Make it uniform: Uniformity is key.
 The application’s design, content and tone should be uniform across the board.
 Userpilot allows you to customize any element of your onboarding modals’ interface – through an editor, or custom CSS.

 4 – Measure: Use smart goals to measure your onboarding UX.
 Once you have a goal, try to improve it.
 For example, measure if a feature is being adopted due to a good onboarding.
 Measure your activation, conversion and retention rates if they improve.
 Like, In Userpilot we give opportunities to see how many people saw the flows, how many clicked, how many completed it and how many achieved the goals (adopting a feature).

 Building an engaging onboarding UX is a challenge, and it’s the primary reason for high churn rates after users sign up for a free trial.

-Once you’ve nailed onboarding UX best practices, avoided the common mistakes, picked the right patterns, applied the psychology, measured and optimized, you’ll be in a good place.
+Once you’ve nailed onboarding UX practices, avoided the common mistakes, picked the right patterns, applied the psychology, measured and optimized, you’ll be in a good place.
 Then your drop-off rate after free trials will reduce significantly.
 The only question is, which Onboarding UX strategy are you going to apply?
 Be sure to let us know.
 And if you need a hand – we’re here to help.